essayyzed/the-iron-protocol/CURRICULUM.md

 - Learn: Unity (C#) or Godot.
 - Project: Simple 2D game (e.g., Pong, Flappy Bird clone).

-### 📦 Outputs
+### 📦 Outputs (Must Have)

-- ✅ 5 small repos (one per area).
+- ✅ 5 small repos (one per area), each with:
+  - README: goal, setup, result
+  - one constraint (performance, accuracy, usability, etc.)
+  - one hard thing you learned
-- ✅ A reflection document:
+- ✅ One **Decision Memo** (1–2 pages):
-- What did I enjoy?
-- What felt tedious?
-- What do I want to explore deeper?
-- What should I avoid?
+  - which 1–2 areas you will specialize in
+  - why (evidence from your projects)
+  - what you will stop doing (to protect focus)

 ### ⚠️ Common Mistakes